 This book from Nolo shows employers how to draft their own guide to workplace policy simply and easily.
 Create Your Own Employee Handbook comes with forms and policy examples to assist employers and HR professionals in developing their handbooks, covering topics such as hiring and firing, performance evaluations, discrimination and harassment and workplace privacy.

 - By Amy DelPo and Lisa Guerin.
 Published by Nolo Press.
-2015.
+2017.
+8th edition.

 This title assists HR professionals and managers in updating or creating an employee handbook.
 With up-to-date legal information and practical suggestions, you can communicate clearly on time off, wages and hours, and more.